Updated 13/09/2024

 Exasperated sigh… But you just said they don’t like a dirty litter box!
 Yes, we did and they don’t, but they also don’t like it deep cleaned.
 As we mentioned, cats rely on smell to communicate, and, of course, their toilet area is a part of their territory.
 Fair enough!
 So, if we scrub their smell away, we’re removing all their hard efforts to mark their bathroom area.

-It’s always advised that if you’re replacing their litter box with a new one, make sure you transfer the litter from the old box into the new one to keep their scent.
+It’s always advised that if you’re replacing their litter box with a new one, make sure you transfer some of the litter from the old box into the new one to keep their scent.
 Not that they’re fussy, or anything!

 Stress and anxiety